Clarksj4/TurnSystem/README.md

 ### Removing items from the order

 Items can be removed from the order at any time.
-If the currently acting pawn is removed, the _Current_ property will return null until _MoveNext_ is called to proceed to the next item in the order. _Remove_ will return true if the item was present in the order and has been removed.
+If the currently acting item is removed, the _Current_ property will return null until _MoveNext_ is called to proceed to the next item in the order. _Remove_ will return true if the item was present in the order and has been removed.

     TurnOrder<int> order;
     TurnBasedExample examplePawn1;